Direct Reports: Master Strategies for Effective Leadership in 2025

 📈 Performance management

-Direct reports serve as focal points for performance evaluation.
+Direct reports serve as focal points for a performance review.
 Managers can assess the progress, achievements, and challenges of each team member, enabling targeted feedback and strategic planning for continuous improvement.
 When cultivating strong relationships with direct reports, building referent power—grounded in trust and respect—becomes a valuable tool, enabling effective influence and collaboration within the team.

 🗣️ Enhanced communication